 BIA-ALCL stands for breast implant-associated anaplastic large cell lymphoma.
 It is a type of Non-Hodgkin lymphoma that develops following the placement of breast implants.
 BIA-ALCL is not breast cancer, but rather a cancer of the lymphocytes, a type of white blood cell.
 Patients with BIA-ALCL often develop a seroma, or collection of fluid, around the breast implant.
 BIA-ALCL occurs when anaplastic large cell lymphoma cells grow on the inside of the capsule that forms around the breast implant.

 As of now, cases of BIA-ALCL have been linked only to women with textured breast implants.
 Both silicone gel and saline implants have been reported in cases of cancer.
 The time between implant insertion and diagnosis of BIA-ALCL is between one month and 27 years, with the average being a little over nine years.

 The vast majority of cases of BIA-ALCL in Canada have been linked to macro-textured implants.
 As a result, Health Canada and the FDA have enforced a recall of all Allergan Biocell macro-textured breast implants.

 Signs of BIA-ALCL

-For many patients, the first sign of BIA-ALCL is delayed seroma, meaning seroma not related to the breast augmentation surgery itself.
-Other signs include a mass or masses developing on the breast, sudden change in breast size, skin rash, fever, night sweats and lymphadenopathy (swollen lymph nodes).
+For many patients, the first sign of BIA-ALCL has delayed seroma, meaning seroma not related to the breast augmentation surgery itself.
+Other signs include a mass or masses developing on the breast, sudden change in breast size, skin rash, fever, night sweats, and lymphadenopathy (swollen lymph nodes).
 There are a number of tests that can be performed to determine whether these symptoms are actually BIA-ALCL.